equitrekking travel

 Friday

 Today's ride takes you back down to the beach.
-Horseback ride along quiet tracks passing cattle farms and a hermitage first built in 700 A D. Once on the beach, wind hrough the sand dunes with views out over the ocean.
+Ride along quiet tracks passing cattle farms and a hermitage first built in 700 A D. On reaching the beach, traverse your way through the sand dunes with views out over the ocean.
 Stop at a beach bar for lunch.
 It is a pretty ride back through the umbrella pines, with the sounds of cowbells and the intoxicating scent of French lavender never far away.
 Once again the rest of the afternoon is for you to siesta or just relax by the pool, before meeting up in the evening for dinner.

 Saturday

-Your last day’s riding vacation!
-Today's pace will be more relaxed.
-Ride out into the forest over to the Moorish look-out tower of "El Tajo" which incorporates the fantastic cliff views of Africa.
-After lunch at a local bar, mount up for one more firebreak ride and one last burst of speed at the edge of the forest.
+Your last day’s riding!
+A slower days riding where you head off into the forest over to the Moorish look-out tower of "El Tajo" which incorporates the fantastic cliff views of Africa.
+After lunch at a local bar you will then mount your horses once more for a firebreak ride and one last burst of speed at the edge of the forest.
 After saying a final farewell to your horse you have the afternoon to relax.
 Meet again at around 8.00pm for a farewell dinner with new found friends.

 Sunday

-After an early breakfast, say adios and transfer as a group back to the airport to catch your flight home.
+After an early breakfast say your goodbyes and transfer as a group back to the airport to catch your flight home.

 *This itinerary is a sample itinerary.
 Itineraries are subject to changes due to the weather, the trip guide's discretion and other factors.